thijsh/github2tele/README.md

-# gitlab2tele
+# github2tele
-Gitlab webhook integrate with the Telegram
+Github webhook integrate with the Telegram

 ## Install requirements